"Parents need to teach their children principles of respect and acceptance."

 "Well, that was a pleasant surprise," Ahsoka said.

 Sarah turned and looked at her parents.
 "She was nice to me.
 I like her," she said happily.

 Sarah gave a smile big enough to show the sharp tips of her canine teeth.

-"I hope I see her again," Sarah answered as she climbed into her mother's lap and sat.
+"I hope I see her again," Sarah said as she climbed into her mother's lap.